WebReflection/js-glossary-on-demand/README.md

 ### before suggesting changes ...

-Please consider reading twice the "_what this book is not_" chapter before sugesting changes.
+Please consider reading twice the "_what this book is not_" chapter before suggesting any change.

 If some concept is overly simplified, that's probably how it was supposed to be.